-In this appendix, we show that the $L_\infty$ structures given in Proposition \ref{prop:hdefn} and \ref{prop:vdefn} can be solved recursively from the quadratic equation on the respective CE differentials.
+In this appendix, we show that the $L_\infty$ structures given in Proposition \ref{prop:hdefn} and \ref{prop:vdefn}, which form a split Abelian extension of $\mathfrak h$ by $\mathfrak v$, can be solved recursively from the quadratic equation on the respective CE differentials.
 In Lemma \ref{recursivelemma} we give the explicit formula, and the discussion leading to Proposition \ref{propsolvhstru} shows that such structure is unique up to a ``gauge" condition.
 Then we show in Proposition \ref{htpyeqnhstru} that any such structure is homotopy equivalent to each other.
 Finally, we attach some calculation results for the first couple of operations.

 On $C^*(\mathfrak h)$, the quadratic relation for $d^{\nabla}$ decomposes as follows.
 For $n\geq2$,

 For consistency, we also have